davidproksch/0-to-Snowflake/README.md

 These workshop materials facilitate the learning of Snowflake in less than 90 minutes.
 When the workshop completes, you will be an expert in:

-For the Z2SF-Detroit Edition, use the following AWS information:
+For the Zero To Snowflake - Detroit Edition, use the following AWS information:
 * **AWSAccessKeyId**: AKIAIXVETSISMFIO7IEQ
 * **AWSSecretKey**: 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
 * **URL**: s3://bmgsf/
+**Note**:  This access will be removed by the end of 13 March 2019.

 * User Interface - How do I navigate the UI
 * [Create a Database](https://github.com/davidproksch/0-to-Snowflake/blob/master/CreateDatabase.sql) - This is where the data lives